Bearish Harami Cross Candlestick Trading Tutorial and Example

 Latest Bearish Harami Cross FormationsFKnol.com has a dedicated section on candlesticks where the list of stocks, ETFs and indexes forming bearish harami cross candles is updated on a daily basis.
 At present, the following are three examples - one each from stocks, ETFs and indexes - which have formed the bearish harami crosss as of the mentioned date (in reverse chronological order):

-1) On Tuesday, Oct 20, 2020, the stock price of Health Care sector based Abbott Laboratories (ABT) formed the following Bearish Harami Cross Candlestick pattern:
+1) On Tuesday, Jan 19, 2021, the stock price of Energy sector based Occidental Petroleum (OXY) formed the following Bearish Harami Cross Candlestick pattern: